fishnix/ohshift/README.md

 - Truncates to 64 characters (Slack limit)
 - Ensures names don't end with hyphens

+### Timeline Management

+The bot automatically maintains a timeline of important events in each incident channel.
+By default, only specific types of messages are added to the timeline:

+- **Images**: When someone shares an image file, it's automatically added to the timeline
+- **Highlighted Messages**: When someone reacts with :point_up: or :point_up_2: to a message, that message is added to the timeline
+- **All Messages**: If `ADD_ALL_MESSAGES_TO_TIMELINE=true` is set, all messages in incident channels are added to the timeline

+This selective approach helps keep the timeline focused on important information while preventing it from being cluttered with routine conversation.

+To view the timeline for an incident, use the `/shift timeline` command in any incident channel.

 ## Running the Bot

 ### Development